Frankfort Car Club, Inc.

 Members Only: If you would like to receive our monthly newsletter via email, please send your request to FrankfortCarClubNewsletter@gmail.com

-The Board thanks the 2022 members who have paid their dues for 2023.
+The Board thanks the many 2023 members who have paid their dues for 2024.
 If not, please mail your check for $ 25 payable to the Frankfort Car Club, PO Box 15, Frankfort, Illinois 60423.
 No need for a form, if your email address and general info is the same.

 Thanks